byt3n33dl3/thc-Emperor/README.md

  * `io.netty.transport.udt`

 ## Automatic Modules
-do not provide any means to declare dependencies, so you need to list each used module separately in your `module-info` file.
+do not provide any means to declare dependencies, so you need to list each used module separately in your module `info` file.